nikkehtine/ProjectEuler/README.md

 # ProjectEuler

-My solutions to Project Euler problems in Python
+My solutions to Project Euler problems in various languages, such as Python, Julia, etc.

 Please don't copy my solutions, think about them all by yourself!